SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: The structure of SLAMS at high- shocks

 In Fig.~\ref{fig:1d_init} we show the early (left column) and late (right column) stages of the shock evolution from Run 1.
-The CR current-driven (non-resonant Bell) waves grow on a scale $\lambda_{\rm CR} \sim 150-200\,c/\omega_{pe}$ that is initially smaller than the Larmor radius of reflected ions in the region $x\sim 3400-4500\,c/\omega_{pe}$ in Fig.~\ref{fig:1d_init}b.
+The initial ion beam with temperature $k_\mathrm{B} T / m_e c^2 \sim 0.13$ (where $k_\mathrm{B}$ is Boltzmann constant) and drift velocity $\sim 1.5\,v_{sh} = 0.2\,c$ drives non-resonant Bell waves on a scale $\lambda_{\rm CR} \sim 150-200\,c/\omega_{pe}$ that is initially smaller than the Larmor radius of reflected ions in the region $x\sim 3400-4500\,c/\omega_{pe}$ in Fig.~\ref{fig:1d_init}b.
 Early or initial SLAMS appear as two short, large-amplitude pulses of transverse magnetic field, as can be seen in the region $x\sim 2600-3400\,c/\omega_{pe}$.
 The pulses are induced by the collective motion of returning ions, which appears as ion loops in the same region in phase space in Fig.~\ref{fig:1d_init}a (for details see Sec.~\ref{sec:shkinit} in Appendix), followed by the heating of upstream electrons at the pulse maxima (see electron phase space in Fig.~\ref{fig:1d_init}d).

 Such initial SLAMS are transients since they appear as very strong only during the initial phases of shock evolution.
-At their saturation, the initial SLAMS move at a constant velocity $v_{\mathrm{SLAMS}} \sim v_{\mathrm{sh}}/4 -v_{\mathrm{sh}}/2$ in the upstream frame.
+At their saturation, the initial SLAMS move away from the shock at a constant velocity $v_{\mathrm{SLAMS}} \sim v_{\mathrm{sh}}/4 -v_{\mathrm{sh}}/2$ in the upstream frame.
 SLAMS thus drive strong transient shocks that propagate along $x$-axis at Mach numbers $\sim 25-40 < M_\mathrm{A}$ in the upstream, with density overshoots exceeding 4 (e.g., $x\sim 2700-3500\,c/\omega_{pe}$ in Fig.~\ref{fig:1d_init}c).